|Date:||24 February 2020|

 The interrogation lasted for a long time; it went on and off over a period of about 12 hours.
 The interrogator slapped me once and swore at me each time I denied the accusation.
 He told me soldiers had testified against me but I continued to deny all the accusations.
 At the end of the interrogation he did not give me any documents to sign.

 After the interrogation I was taken to the police station in Etzion settlement.
 I was strip searched and then taken to a cell where I spent two nights with two other detainees.
-Then I was taken to Ofer prison where I was strip searched again before being taken to section 13.
+Then I was taken to Ofer prison, near Jerusalem, where I was strip searched again before being taken to section 13.

 The following day I was taken to Ofer military court.
 My parents were not informed about the hearing and so did not attend.
 The hearing was adjourned and I was taken back to prison.
 I had six military court hearings and at the last one I was sentenced in a plea bargain to one month in prison, fined NIS 1,500 shekels and given a suspended sentence of six months in prison valid for two years.
 I accepted the plea bargain because I had already spent one month in prison and so could go home after the final court hearing.